JavaDawid/codingchallenges/README.md

  ![x2](https://github.com/JavaDawid/codingchallenges/assets/122672760/6546b460-c158-476f-8dcc-9af6f4b13720)

-2. Replacy the 'pom.xml' and 'src'.
+2. Replace the 'pom.xml' and 'src'.
 Inside the codingchallenges directory, you'll find a pom.xml file and a src directory.
 These contain project configuration and source code.
 If you want to use this project as a starting point for your development, replace your existing pom.xml and src directory code from download repositorium.
 Under it's correct screan how should look everything.

 ![x5](https://github.com/JavaDawid/codingchallenges/assets/122672760/5959983f-6d9c-4422-8987-0ad52ccb3837)